top of page

 Step 6: Start Writing and Sharing

-Step 7: Intern, Volunteer, Participate
+Step 7: Intern, Volunteer, and Participate

 Step 8: Stay Curious and Updated

-Good journalists are always learning.
+Excellent journalists are always learning.

 The Road Ahead